Can Doctors Earn More with Telemedicine in 2021?

 4- Start your own Telemedicine Practice

 The COVID-19 Pandemic was a true watershed moment for doctors to exercise their entrepreneurial mindset.
-When faced with the sudden realisation of impending financial ruin, due to furloughs from their hospital employers, lockdowns which will decrease their patient turnover from outpatient and elective procedures and the collapse of their usual assets (eg. rental properties); many doctors have taken the initiative to start their own online business, especially by converting their brick-and-mortar practice into a virtual telemedicine practice.
+When faced with the sudden realisation of impending financial ruin, due to furloughs from their hospital employers and lockdowns which will decrease their patient turnover; many doctors have taken the initiative to start their own online business, especially by converting their brick-and-mortar practice into a virtual telemedicine practice.

 Many have experienced great demand for telemedicine from their communities, but were pleasantly surprised by the potential from diaspora communities from around the globe.